-Is AI a threat or opportunity for Australian Financial Services and Australian Credit Licensees, today? - Financial Services - Australia
+Is AI a threat or opportunity for Australian Financial Services and Australian Credit Licensees, tod

 It then broke the question into 10 sub-questions, including "Which Specific AI Applications Should We Implement?
 How Can We Ensure Data Privacy and Security in AI Solutions?
 What Is the Cost-Benefit Analysis of AI Implementation?
 How Do We Manage Regulatory Compliance?...", and so on.

-This article touches on the regulatory risk component in the context of Australian Financial Services Licensees (AFSLs) and Australin Credit Licensees (ACLs).
+This article touches on the regulatory risk component in the context of Australian Financial Services Licensees (AFSLs) and Australian Credit Licensees (ACLs).

 As Australia has yet to legislate AI-specific laws, it is currently regulated by laws that attempt to be technology-neutral.
-We have extracted the following examples from The State of AI Governance in Australia, below (used with permission):5
+We have extracted the following examples from The State of AI Governance in Australia, below (used with permission):9

 |When an AI system (or director) ...